llvm/llvm-project/llvm/docs/GettingInvolved.rst

 `LLVM buildbot <http://lab.llvm.org/buildbot/#/console>`_ status changes.
 The bot will update the channel with a link to a build bot when a build goes from passing to failing and again when the build goes from failing back to passing.
-It is a good channel for actively monitoring build statuses.
+It is a great way to actively monitor the status of the build.

 .. _meetups-social-events: